garthable/Terminal-Sweeper/README.markdown

 - Typing w will allow you to watch the minesweeper algorithm solve a map with the selected difficulty and seed.
 - Typing t will run the minesweeper algorithm on seeds 0-(run_amount-1) on the selected difficulty and tell you the time taken and the win rate.
 - Typing q will exit the program.
+## Settings
+Settings can be set in the settings file found in the doc directory.
+- run_amount specifies how many times the algorithm is run when testing preformance and win rate.
+- difficulty has three different settings:
+    - Beginner: 9x9 board, 10 bombs
+    - Intermediate: 16x16 board, 40 bombs
+    - Expert  30x16 board, 99 bombs
+- difficulty is used when testing and when running a seed to watch.
+- seed is a setting used for watching the algorithm, it is not used for testing.
+If you set it to "r" it will set the seed equal to time, if its set to a number thats the seed it will use.
+- wait_time is the sleep time in nanoseconds between iterations which is used when watching the algorithm not for testing.
 ASCII key for how minesweeper game is displayed:
 - '@': Flagged
 - '\#': Unknown